{-# LANGUAGE BangPatterns #-}

 -

-- fold a list from the left:f (f (f x a1) a2) ...
+foldl'- fold a list from the left:f (f (f x a1) a2) ...and have accumulator in WHNF.- May need to force the accumulator

 -

-- calculate the full list and fold it from the right:f (f (f x a5) a4) ...
+foldr- calculate the full list and fold it from the right:f (f (f x a5) a4) .... -

-fold :: (Foldable t, Monoid m) => t m -> m
+fold :: (Foldable t, Monoid m) => t m -> m-

 folds a container with elements that have a

-instance-- >>> fold [Just "a", Nothing, Just "c"] -- Just "ac"
+Monoidinstance-- >>> fold [Just "a", Nothing, Just "c"] -- Just "ac"

 -